Information for G03554

 Politics and an oversimplified understanding of demographic dynamics have long kept population issues out of serious discussions in the framework of climate negotiations.
 Within adaptation actions, however, this is beginning to change, and this volume is intended to provide a framework for taking that change forward, towards better, more evidence-based adaptation.
 It provides key concepts linking demography and adaptation, data foundations and techniques for analyzing climate vulnerability, as well as case studies where these concepts and analyses illuminate who is vulnerable and how to help build their resilience.

 Growing urban affluence tends to have profound environmental consequences, but the net impact depends heavily on how the transition is managed.
-IIED is working to identify the best means of making urbanisation more environmentally beneficial and less destructive.
+IIED worked to identify the best means of making urbanisation more environmentally beneficial and less destructive.

 More at www.iied.org: